ChauBoxplot and AdaptiveBoxplot: Two R packages for boxplot-based outlier detection: The ChauBoxplot package

-\section{The \texttt{ChauBoxplot} Package}
+\section{The \texttt{ChauBoxplot} package}

 The Chauvenet-type boxplot introduces a novel fence coefficient that, on average, excludes half an observation from normally distributed data regardless of the sample size.
-Instead of using Tukey's fixed fence coefficient, it employs the sample-size-adjusted alternative in (\ref{Chauvenet.fence}) according to Chauvenet's criterion.
+Instead of using Tukey's fixed fence coefficient, it employs the sample-size-adjusted alternative in Equation (\ref{Chauvenet.fence}) according to Chauvenet's criterion.
 This adjustment integrates seamlessly into the standard boxplot construction, offering enhanced statistical reliability without sacrificing visual intuition or workflow convenience.
-For further technical details and the theoretical foundation of the Chauvenet-type coefficient, readers may refer to \citeasnoun{LinH2026}.
+For further technical details and the theoretical foundation of the Chauvenet-type coefficient, readers may refer to \citet{LinH2026}.

-6pt The \texttt{ChauBoxplot} package provides two main user interfaces for creating the Chauvenet-type boxplot.
-The \texttt{chau\underline{~}boxplot()}function acts as a direct drop-in replacement for base R's \texttt{boxplot()}, with the only difference being the default $k=1.5$ replaced by $k_n^{\rm Chau} = \Phi^{-1}(1 - 0.25/n)/1.35 - 0.5$.
-For users within the \texttt{ggplot2} ecosystem, the \texttt{geom\underline{~}chau\underline{~}boxplot()} function can also be implemented similarly to \texttt{geom\underline{~}boxplot()}.
-It provides a dedicated grammar of graphics layer that supports grouped, faceted, and highly customizable plots, making it well suited for advanced data analysis.
+The \texttt{ChauBoxplot} package provides two main user interfaces for creating the Chauvenet-type boxplot.
+The \texttt{chau\underline{~}boxplot()} function acts as a direct drop-in replacement for base R's \texttt{boxplot()}, with the only difference being the default $k=1.5$ replaced by $k_n^{\rm Chau} = \Phi^{-1}(1 - 0.25/n)/1.35 - 0.5$.
+For users within the \texttt{ggplot2} ecosystem, the \texttt{geom\underline{~}chau\underline{~}boxplot()} function can be used similarly to \texttt{geom\underline{~}boxplot()}.
+It provides a dedicated grammar of graphics layer that supports grouped, faceted, and highly customizable plots, making it well-suited for advanced data analysis.
 Specifically, the new boxplot can be generated using the following syntax:

-This compatibility allows researchers to adopt the new boxplot method with minimal changes to their existing code or analysis workflows.
+This compatibility enables researchers to adopt the new boxplot method with minimal changes to their existing code or analysis workflows.